Home / Blog / Best Practices for Managing Multi-Cloud Environments

 Monitor user behavior

 User access is a key security control for cloud deployments.
-Organizations need to have a baseline understanding of how users interact with resources to identify anomalous activity.
+Organizations need a baseline understanding of how users interact with resources to identify anomalous activity.
 Abnormal user activity can be the first indication of an attack, so early detection can prevent malicious actors from maintaining persistence, elevating privileges, and causing damage.

 Visibility